Purchases of own-company options by rank-and-file employees in Finland predict weekly stock returns.

 Working Papers

-Investment Targets as Reference Points (With Aleksi Pitkäjärvi and Petra Vokata)
+Investment Targets as Reference Points (with Aleksi Pitkäjärvi and Petra Vokata)